-Kevin J. Stiroh is executive vice president of the Federal Reserve Bank of New York and head of the Supervision Group which oversees the teams and functions responsible for supervising, under delegated authority, financial institutions in the Second District subject to Federal Reserve supervision.
-Mr. Stiroh is also a member of the Bank’s Management Committee.
+Kevin J. Stiroh is executive vice president of the Federal Reserve Bank of New York and head of the Supervision Group, which is responsible for supervising, under delegated authority, financial institutions in the Second District subject to Federal Reserve supervision.
+Mr. Stiroh is also a member of the Bank's Management Committee.

-Prior to assuming this role, Mr. Stiroh was a senior vice president in the Integrated Policy Analysis Group (IPA) where he led the Core Analysis function.
-Mr. Stiroh joined the Bank in March 1999 in the Research and Statistics Group and became a vice president in July 2006.
-He left the Bank briefly and rejoined in November 2008 as vice president in the Research and Statistics Group, and subsequently held senior positions in the Financial Institution Supervision Group, the Markets Group, and the Integrated Policy Analysis Group.
+Mr. Stiroh joined the Bank in March 1999 in the Research and Statistics Group and he became a vice president in July 2006.
+He left the Bank in 2007 and rejoined in November 2008 as a vice president in the Research and Statistics Group, and subsequently held senior positions in the Financial Institution Supervision Group, the Markets Group, and the Integrated Policy Analysis Group.

 From 2009 to 2012, Mr. Stiroh ran the Financial Sector Analysis department in the Financial Institution Supervision Group where he played a leadership role in the development and execution of the Supervisory Capital Assessment Program (SCAP) and the Comprehensive Capital Analysis and Review (CCAR) process.
-After that, Mr. Stiroh worked in the Markets Group as co-head of the Market Operations, Monitoring, and Analysis (MOMA) Function, a position he held for almost three years.
+Mr. Stiroh then worked in the Markets Group as co-head of the Market Operations, Monitoring, and Analysis (MOMA) Function.
 While in the Markets Group, Mr. Stiroh oversaw work related to market monitoring, financial stability, and the discount window and participated in international working groups related to macroprudential supervision, collateral usage and the reform of reference interest rates.
 Mr. Stiroh became head of the Supervision Group in October 2015.

 Mr. Stiroh holds a bachelor’s degree from Swarthmore College in economics and psychology, and a master’s degree and doctorate from Harvard University in economics.